 Most of the young beavers will leave the colony in early spring in search of a good place to start a new family.
 These migrating beaver are particularly susceptible to attacks from predators such as wolves, coyotes, lynxes, bobcats, mountain lions, wolverines, bears and otters, or even from other beavers whose territory they have transgressed.
 Generally only a few beaver from a litter will live to reach five years of age (the survival rate may be as low as 12% ).
 Beavers may live to be much older however, and some have been found to have lived as long as 20 years.

 The beaver has long been of economic and religious importance for the native peoples of North America.
 For thousands of years Indians have trapped the beaver for its meat and fur, and saved a space in their religious ceremony for the creature.
-With the coming of Europeans to the continent in the 16th and 17th Century, beaver fur became an important commodity in the trade between Indians and Whites, and between North America and Europe.
+With the coming of Europeans to the continent in the 16th and 17th Century, beaver fur became an important commodity in the trade between First Nations and colonists, and between North America and Europe.
 Indeed, the fur trade, of which beaver pelts were a major component, provided much of the impetus for early exploration and settlement of the continent.
 The trapping and selling of beaver pelts continues in the present age.

 To many, the beaver is a destructive animal and a nuisance.
 This is particularly the case with farmers and others who have found their land being flooded as a result of these creatures hard work.
 Yet, within the realm of nature the beaver plays an important role, transforming the environment as no other creature on Earth save humans.
 Through dam-building, the beaver creates a water habitat for an infinite variety of new creatures.
 When the dam eventually breaks and the water drains from the pond, the land beneath will become rich and fertile meadow.